The definitive guide to Whey Protein

-It is a milk protein, more precisely from whey and is obtained during the cheese making process.
+It is a milk protein, more precisely from whey, and is obtained during the cheese manufacturing process.

-Whey proteins make up about 20% of the protein content of animal milk, and the rest of the proteins are casein fractions (~80%).
+Whey proteins make up approximately 20% of the protein content of animal milk, with the rest of the proteins being casein fractions (~80%).

 The production of whey protein can be done through various filtration methods (microfiltration, ultrafiltration, etc.), depending on the desired protein content.

-Once filtered, the protein is dried by spraying to produce its desired powder form, and after that may undergo additional modifications by manufacturers, such as flavorings, dyes, etc.
+After being filtered, the protein is spray-dried to produce its desired powder format, after which it may undergo additional modifications by manufacturers, such as flavorings, colorings, etc.

-It is a complete protein source, which means they contain all 9 essential amino acids, and have a high biological value and high concentration of BCAA's.
+It is a source of complete protein, which means that it contains all 9 essential amino acids, has a high biological value and a high concentration of BCAA's.

 This is the cheapest and most common way.

-It is produced by ultrafiltration of whey and normally offers protein concentrations between 70 and 80%, thus also bringing some carbohydrates (lactose) and fats.
+It is produced by ultrafiltration of whey and normally offers protein concentrations between 70 and 80%, thus also containing some carbohydrates (lactose) and fats.

-Since the concentration of this protein is around 70-80%, it means that for every 100g we have on average between 70 to 80 grams of pure protein, which is a very good value.
+Since the concentration of this protein is around 70-80%, it means that for every 100g we have on average between 70 and 80 grams of pure protein, which is a very good value.

-In addition, it has a high amount of BCAA's and other essential amino acids and is fast absorbing.
+Furthermore, it has a high amount of BCAA's and other essential amino acids and is quickly absorbed.

 The isolated form is basically an evolution of the concentrated version.

-It can be produced through various filtration techniques and achieves protein values in the order of 85-95%, which is excellent.
+It can be produced through various filtration techniques and achieves protein values in the range of 85-95%, which is excellent.

-In addition, due to the increased filtration, the values of fat and carbohydrates are very low, and can reach zero, eliminating lactose.
+Furthermore, due to greater filtration, the fat and carbohydrate values are greatly reduced, reaching zero, eliminating lactose.

 For example, in a protein with 95% concentration, we have 95g of high quality protein per 100g.